GatesAir: History

+In 2016, GatesAir played a crucial role in the deployment of the world's first ATSC 3.0 digital TV broadcasts in South Korea, marking a significant milestone in the transition to Next-Gen TV that are used for showing latest news,vedio etc on the web.

 In February 2017, GatesAir sold its radio studio consoles, studio networking, and studio furniture business (collectively known by its brand "Pacific Research & Engineering" or "PR&E") to Wheatstone Corporation.
 Harris Corporation had acquired PR&E in 1999 and incorporated it into its Broadcast Division.

 In May 2019, GatesAir announced its acquisition of ONEtastic, a television transmitter manufacturer based in Brescia, Italy.
 Using the same staff and facilities, the entity continues operations as GatesAir S.r.l., adding its products to GatesAir's portfolio of offerings.

-In April 2022, Thomson Broadcast announced the acquisition of GatesAir.
-The acquisition was completed in August 2022.
+In April 2022, Thomson Broadcast announced its acquisition of GatesAir; the transaction closed four months later.
+In October 2025, however, it was reported that private equity firm Saothair Capital Partners LLC had completed its acquisition of the electronics company.